 Prize: Honorary Members shall be entitled to all rights and privileges of the IEEE, except the right to hold office therein.
 Recipients shall receive a certificate, Honorary Member pin, and a crystal sculpture.

-Basis for judging: In the evaluation process, the following criteria are considered: significance of achievement; originality; impact on society; impact on the profession; publications and patents relating to the achievement.
+Basis for judging: In the evaluation process, the following criteria are considered: significance of achievement; originality; impact on society; impact on the profession, publications, and patents relating to the achievement; and quality of nomination.

 Presentation: At the annual IEEE Honors Ceremony